chucknado/zlo/docs/localizing_articles.md

 **Note**: This will eventually be replaced with a sqlite database that writers can update from a web application.

+<h4 id="">Handing off specific articles</h4>

+The writers should be adding new or updated articles to a shared spreadsheet on an ongoing basis.

+**To update the database with the articles**

 1. Review the articles in the [loc handoff worksheet](https://docs.google.com/spreadsheets/d/1jldaCDT5iYrUdmzAT1jWwFbYOwGECVVcwK9agHJeGE8/edit#gid=0) in Google Sheets.

 	This tool expects the following 8 worksheet columns, in order: